wanghaisheng/responsive-landing-page-starter/content/blog/en/extending-nexmo-google-cloud-translation-api-dr.md

 redirect: ""
 canonical: ""
 ---
 Text messaging has become a part of our daily lives.
 We integrate it into multiple aspects like banking, alerts, marketing, and support.
-It has become simple to implement, and Nexmo is no different.
+It has become simple to implement, and Vonage is no different.

 As a part of the Extend team here, integrating text messages with translation API's makes perfect sense.
 Translating incoming text messages can help break down communication barriers and help you reach a broader audience.